Ice-and-Rock/DevDash-JuniorDojo/Notes&Learning.md

         Use .map() to iterate through {userAnswers}
             - display emoji ✅ / ❌ depending on user answer: true OR false
             - with the index( +1 ) for the question number

+**render something fun to do when the tests are loading**

+    Adapt and import an old rock, paper, scissors game into the component
+        - Check the old game can me imported as a third party library 🏆 I build and installed my own game via NPM package, couldn't find a good one.
+        - what an achievement!! ⭐️
+    **next...**
+    - Install the new package I build and add it to the Test component
+    - Didn't work ❌
+        - Check the compatability of the new game with React
+        - Might need to check exports and JSX if using the new package as a JSX !!